-As with network security, your phone system should always be managed by FortiGate.
+As with network security, make sure that FortiGate manages your phone system.

-Before your begin, make sure you have the latest software running on your FortiVoice phone system to take advantage of the latest features and enhancements that are available to you.
+Before your begin, make sure that you have the latest software running on your FortiVoice phone system to take advantage of the latest features and enhancements that are available to you.